 Our interns are introduced to various Cal OES programs areas, as well as a handful of partner agencies.
 We aim to have our interns leave our program with a better idea of whether emergency management and/or civil service is the route for them.

-Want to be part of the action next year?
-Check our Mather/Sacramento summer internships page for updates around March 2020 when we announce our participating programs and open the application period!
+Want to be part of the action in summer 2021?
+Check our Northern California summer internships page for more information!

 Through Regional Emergency Operations Center activations, field deployments, training sessions, weekly workgroups, and tours of public and private agencies that employ emergency management staff, we aim to provide a foundation and unique experiences for our interns and guide them on a career path in emergency management.